jbakse/p5_sketches/sketch_sound_sequence/notes.md

 https://en.wikipedia.org/wiki/Degree_(music)

+# Cutural Subjectivity
+- Design as Science
+- Design as Art

 # Music Theory

 I don't have a great deal of knowledge around music theory, so it is possible that some of the following may be incorrect.
 Still, these are the assumptions I used in creating the examples we will study this week.